sijakubo/groupfinder/README.md

 # groupfinder
-Groupfinder Application to organise several types of Groups
+Groupfinder Application to organise several types of Groups.